Avraham Tal: Musical career

 In 2014, Tal released his track "At Ba Merchavim" (You Out In the Open) which was recorded from his performance at the Piano Festival.
 The Song was written in memory of Shay Zorea, a girl who died from cancer.

 In November 2015, Tal released the song "Ha Yamim Ovrim" (The Days Are Passing) which was released for his then upcoming fourth album "Tzipiot" (Expectations) which was released on March 1, 2016.

 In December 2016, Tal joined the judges panel on "The Voice Israel".
 In 2018, he recorded a cover of Ofra Haza's "LeOrech Ha Yam" (Along the Sea) for the album "Kol Haneshama - Sharim Ofra Haza" (Voice of the Soul - Singing Ofra Haza).

 In May 2017, he performed for the first time at the Caeserea amphitheatre.

 In June 2017, Tal released the song "Mi At" (Who Are You) which he wrote and produced together with Johny Goldstein.

-In April 2018, for a Ynet project, Tal wrote the song "Or Alon" (Alon's Light) in memory of Alon Bekel Z"L who was murdered at the "Simta" Pub in Tel Aviv in 2016.
+In April 2018, for a Ynet project, Tal wrote the song "Or Alon" (Alon's Light) in memory of Alon Bekel who was murdered at the "Simta" Pub in Tel Aviv in 2016.

 In May 2018, Tal performed for the second time at the Caeserea amphitheatre and hosted the singer Narkis.

 In October 2018, Tal performed for the first time at the Tel Aviv Culture Center while hosting Benaia Barabi and Hanan Ben Ari.

 In January 2019, Tal released the single "Li Ze Maspik" (It's Enough For Me) in a collaboration with the sculptor Hen Ziv which was accompanied by an exhibition of their works.

 In April 2019, Tal released the song "Shir Hadash" (A New Song) in which Avraham Tal collaborated with Avi Ohayoun and Matan Dror for the first time.